What is Software Testing Life Cycle?

 Testing a software is not a single activity wherein we just validate the built product, instead it comprises of a set of activities performed throughout the application lifecycle.
 Software testing life cycle or STLC refers to all these activities performed during the testing of a software product.

-In this phase the requirements documents are analysed and validated and scope of testing is defined.
+- Requirement Analysis - In this phase the requirements documents are analysed and validated.
+Along with that the scope of testing is defined.

-This involves analyzing and reviewing requirement documents, risk analysis reports and other design specifications.
+- Test Analysis and Design - This phase involves analyzing and reviewing requirement documents, risk analysis reports and other design specifications.
 Apart from this, it also involves setting up of test infrastructure, creation of high level test cases and creation of traceability matrix.

-This phase involves the actual test case creation, specification of test data and automated test scripts creation.
+- Test Case Development - This phase involves the actual test case creation.
+It also invloves specification of test data and automated test scripts creation.

-This phase involves anayzing the test execution result against the specified exit criteria and test summary report creation.
+- Exit Criteria Evaluation and Reporting - This phase involves anayzing the test execution result against the specified exit criteria and creation of test summary report.

-This phase marks the formal closure of testing.
-It involves checking if all the project deliverables are delivered, archiving the testware, test environment and documenting the learnings.
+- Test Closure - This phase marks the formal closure of testing.
+It involves checking if all the project deliverable are delivered, archiving the testware, test environment and documenting the learning.